Wall Street ticks toward a record as PepsiCo and tech stocks rally

 NEW YORK — (AP) — Wall Street is ticking toward a record on Thursday following some better-than-expected updates on the economy and a mixed set of profit reports from big U.S. companies.

-The S&P 500 was up 0.4% in midday trading and on track to top its all-time high set a week ago.
-The Dow Jones Industrial Average was up 155 points, or 0.4%, as of 11:50 a.m.
-Eastern time, and the Nasdaq composite was adding 0.7% to its record set the day before.
+The S&P 500 was up 0.4% in afternoon trading and on track to top its all-time high set a week ago.
+The Dow Jones Industrial Average was up 125 points, or 0.3%, as of 1:01 p.m.
+Eastern time, and the Nasdaq composite was adding 0.8% to its record set the day before.

 Trading was calmer than Wednesday's, when President Donald Trump jolted financial markets by saying he had discussed the "concept" of firing the chair of the Federal Reserve but was unlikely to do so.
 Such a move could help Wall Street get the lower interest rates it loves but would also risk a weakened Fed unable to make the unpopular moves needed to keep inflation under control.